danielperna84/custom_homematic/README.md

 ### `homematicip_local.force_device_availability`

-Reactivate a device in Home Assistant, that has been made unavailable by an UNREACH event from CCU.
+Reactivate a device in Home Assistant that has been made unavailable by an UNREACH event from CCU.
 This service will only override the availability status of a device and all its dependant entities.
 There is no communication to the backend to enforce a reactivation!

 This is not a solution for communication problems with homematic devices.